eatingmychips/Aruco-Tracking/README.md

-Implementation of real-time tracking of cyborg insects
+Implementation of real-time tracking of cyborg insects, use ID-1.pdf to print aruco marker.